rb221970/EGR404Project/README.md

 # EGR404Project

-## Crafting Pro-Level VALORANT Tactics with AI.
+## Crafting VALORANT Tactics with AI.

 ### Description
-This will be an AI-powered tool that generates custom team based high level strategies in the free-to-play video game known as VALORANT that are both map and agent specific, that can also adapt to rank and team or individual playstyle.
+This will be an AI-powered tool that generates custom team based strategies in the free-to-play video game known as VALORANT that are both map and agent specific and can adapt to playstyle.
 The community that surrounds VALORANT is lively and extremely competitive, and there are little to no tools that provide such functionality other than generic guides from the internet (usually YouTube).
 While it is a niche idea, it is something highly valuable to this community that requires little knowledge and/or effort to use.

 ### Resources
 Riot Games API (Riot Developer Portal) for player stats and agent data, LLMs for strategy generation, and YouTube breakdowns of professional strategies for my own comparison.
 I will also gather custom user feedback at the individual and team level to evaluate the success of generated strategies.